clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 ## Widgets and Scripts

 When designing notf, I assumed at first that the user would add custom functionality by deriving from types that are supplied by the architecture.
 However, as discussed in "Widget Definition and Type", this approach meant a lot of overhead to supply base classes to runtime bindings (for Python, Lua, JavaScript etc.) and the introduction of untracked state.
-That in turn required the introduction of special "serialize/deserialize" functions and limited our ability to introspect the state of the entire UI (which is not too important right now, but would be, if we decide to implement ["event sourcing"](https://martinfowler.com/eaaDev/EventSourcing.html) or multi-threaded event handling).
+That in turn required the introduction of special "serialize/deserialize" functions and limited our ability to introspect the state of the entire UI.
 Lastly, the more I read about functional programming and immutable values, the more I liked the idea of designing the UI using _pure functions_ only.
 A pure function only operates on a given set of inputs, must return a value, and does not produce any side effects.
 This is how I eventually settled on the concepts of _Functions_ (upper-case _F_).

 A Function is a piece of user-defined code, with a fixed list of parameters and a single return type.
 The code must run in isolation and operate only on the given arguments -- in other words, be pure functional.
 Throughout this document I also use the term _Script_, and where a Function always comes with a fixed signature, a Script is just any piece of user-defined code.
 A Function contains a Script, but a Script is not a Function.